proinsias/proinsias.github.io/_posts/2017/2017-04-05-Python-Mutable-default-arguments.md

 A new list is created once when the function is defined, and the same list is used in each successive call.

-Python’s default arguments are evaluated once when the function is defined, instead of each time the function is called (like it is in say Ruby).
+Python's default arguments are evaluated once when the function is defined, instead of each time the function is called (like it is in say Ruby).
 This means that if you use a mutable default argument and mutate it, you will and have mutated that object for all future calls to the function as well.